 The 312 miles of Lake Erie shoreline on Ohio's northern border boasts some of the most visited beaches in the state, which are ideal for water sports, leisure boating, and soaking up vitamin D. You can even take a short ferry ride from Sandusky to Kelleys Island for a true Midwestern version of an island beach getaway.

-While many Ohioans and visitors from nearby states, like Pennsylvania and Michigan, flock to the Lake Erie region for the Ohio beach scene, nearly all of the more than 70 Ohio State Parks have public beaches.
+While many Ohioans and visitors from nearby states, like Pennsylvania and Michigan, flock to the Lake Erie region for the Ohio beach scene, nearly all of the 75 Ohio State Parks have public beaches.
 While you will not hang 10 on ocean waves in Ohio, you will find plenty of safe and clean freshwater beaches to enjoy a day in the sun.

-Find the best places to visit by the water with our list of the top-rated beaches in Ohio.
+Find the best places to visit by the water with our list of the top beaches in Ohio.

 1. Headlands Beach

-The natural sand beach at Headlands Beach State Park in Mentor is what makes it one of the most popular beaches in Ohio.
+The natural sand beach at Headlands Beach State Park in Mentor is the largest beach of its kind in Ohio, making it one of the most popular.
 It is a mile in length and the largest natural beach in the state.
 The unique plant species that thrive on the beach will make you think you are somewhere along the Atlantic Coast.